1. Ferrovial

 • Ensure that the Company and the external auditor respect the current regulations on the provision of non-audit services, limits on the concentration of the auditor’s business and in general, the other requirements concerning auditor independence.

-The Committee shall guarantee that the external auditor holds a meeting annually with the Board of Directors in full to inform it of the work undertaken and developments in the Company’s risk and accounting positions.
+• The Audit and Control Committee shall guarantee that the external auditor annually holds a meeting with the Board in full to inform it of the work undertaken and developments in the Company’s risk and accounting positions.

 • Propose the selection, appointment or release of the Internal Audit Director.
-Internal Audit shall supervise the proper operation of the systems of information and internal control of the Company and shall be responsible functionally to the Chairman of the Audit and Control Committee.
+The Internal Audit shall supervise the proper operation of the systems of information and internal control of the Company and shall be responsible functionally to the chairman of the Audit and Control Committee.

 • Monitor the independence of Internal Audit; ensure that it has the personal, technical and material means and capability necessary to perform its duties and, to this end propose the budget for these services.